MÉTIS IN BC VIRTUAL EXHIBIT

 Traditional Métis Craftsmanship

-The fiddle and dance have gone together for hundreds of years —like the infinity symbol, they are one together.
-V’ni Dansi is a Vancouver-based traditional Métis and contemporary dance company dedicated to sharing the dances, stories, and culture of
+The fiddle and dance have gone together for hundreds of years — like the infinity symbol, they are one together.
+V’ni Dansi is a Vancouver-based traditional Métis and contemporary dance company dedicated to sharing the dances, stories, and culture of the Métis.

 Métis beadwork has always been a means of embracing our cultural identity.
 Sharing our culture within the Métis community brings us closer to our ancestors.
 Lisa Shepherd shares some of her beadwork and how there is a story behind each piece.